-77. The Government has made efforts to improve access to technology for persons with disabilities.
+73. Efforts are being made to improve access to technology for persons with disabilities.
 The Government established a special programme to provide empowerment grants to persons with disabilities through the JCPD.
 Through this programme, persons with disabilities have been able to secure funding to purchase adaptive aids that will assist them in their developmental quest.
 This programme is, however, limited as there are insufficient funds to deal with the demand from persons with disabilities.
-Approximately US\$160,000 is air-marked for this initiative annually, of which US\$60,000 is apportioned for persons with disabilities to secure equipment and adaptive aids.
+Approximately US\$160,000 is ear-marked for this initiative annually, of which US\$60,000 is apportioned for persons with disabilities to secure equipment and adaptive aids.